Agree with our rating?

 What Merchants Say

-In addition to the 14 combined complaints posted to Datalink Bankcard’s 2 separate BBB profile, the company has also received 6 informal reviews between them.
-3 of the current reviews are positive in tone an the remaining 3 are negative.
-The most recent negative review was left by a merchant alleging conduct that is emblematic of slamming tactics:
+In addition to the 2 complaints posted to Datalink Bankcard’s two separate BBB profiles, the company has also received 4 informal reviews between them.
+2 of the current reviews are positive in tone and the remaining 3 are negative.
+A recent negative review was left by a merchant alleging conduct that is emblematic of slamming tactics:

-Merchants stuck in similar situations would benefit from knowing how to shut down sales calls.
+Merchants stuck in similar situations could benefit from understanding how to cancel a merchant account without paying a fee.

 A “C” Performance